What’s your worst nightmare when developing a mobile learning app?

 At work, Sally aspires to become the best sales rep in her district and then a District Manager.

 Her work is very challenging.
-She has to be very knowledgeable about her portfolio of drugs and medical conditions these drugs are aimed at.
+She has to be very knowledgeable about her portfolio of drugs and the medical conditions these drugs are aimed at.
 And she has to be on top of all that while meeting the increasing monthly sales quotas.
 It becomes harder and harder for her to keep up, especially as her portfolio widens.
 She feels overwhelmed.

 Sally is usually self-motivated, but she does enjoy getting recognition for her successes.